hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part2-deploying-the-backend.md

   Folder: /home/wodadmin/wod-backend/scripts/procmail-action.sh CREATE       14
 ```

-The From is important:  Indeed '``procmail.rc`` checks that the sender is the configured one from the frontend server.
+The From is important:  Indeed ``.procmail.rc` checks that the sender is the configured one from the frontend server.
 During the install process, the sender parameter id referring to this.
 Any of other sender but the configured one is dropped.

 Prcamil rc image here

-In Subject :

-Create student id participant id participant email

-In Body:

-WoD name : WKSHP-xyz
+In Subject : API verb **CREATE** followed by **student id,** **participant id** and finally the registered **participant email**

+In Body : One will find the workshop name : for example, WKSHP-API101

 From wod name : get wod id